joshua-paypay/micrometer-batch-metric-issue-poc/README.md

 ```

 ## Potential Fixes
-1. Don't do another `publish()` out of normal schedule on shutdown.
-Wait until the next metric report on shutdown.
+1. We can have a option to not do another `publish()` out of normal schedule on shutdown.
+Instead to wait until the next metric report on shutdown.
 This requires Spring Boot application set graceful restart
 2. When doing `publish()` out of normal schedule, see it as another step (different to normal step).
 So the count / timer will be zeroed.
 Don't know if this will affect behaviors in other metrics types.